 Tobacco use among students has been on the decline for many years.
 In the 1990s, over 40% of high school students reported smoking in the past 30 days.
-Today, 17.3% of the youth in Great Rivers Region counties reported using tobacco in the past 30 days.
+Today, 17.3% of the youth in the Great Rivers Region reported using tobacco in the past 30 days.
 Houston County had the highest rate at 31%, while Trempealeau County had the lowest rate at 10.2%.

-According to national results of the 2013 YRBSS survey, approximately 17.3% of youth in the Great Rivers Region binge drank in the past 30 days and 8% drove after drinking.
-This is a significant concern, especially given the nature of many poorly-lit and narrow rural roads in our area.
-The potentials of high speed, inexperienced drivers, and alcohol are a dangerous combination.
+According to national results of the 2013 YRBS survey, approximately 17.3% of youth in the Great Rivers Region binge drank in the past 30 days, and 8% drove after drinking.
+This is a significant concern, especially given the nature of many poorly lit and narrow rural roads in our area.
+The combination of high speed, inexperience driving, and alcohol are potentially very dangerous.

 Marijuana and other drug use continue to be on the rise in Wisconsin over recent years.
-22.8% of youth who participated in the YRBSS in the Great Rivers Region counties reported having ever used marijuana.
+Of youth who participated in the YRBS in the Great Rivers Region, 22.8% reported having ever used marijuana.
 The highest rates were found in La Crosse County and the lowest rates were in Houston County.

-Although the majority of students in the Great Rivers Region reported feeling safe at school, reports of violence, bullying, and especially cyber-bullying have increased since the last COMPASS NOW report.
+Although the majority of students in the Great Rivers Region reported feeling safe at school, reports of violence, bullying, and especially cyber-bullying have increased since the last COMPASS NOW Report.

-Many of the high risk sexual behaviors reported by high school students on the YRBS have decreased significantly since 1993.
-However, a significant percentage of students are still engaging in risky sexual behaviors.
-Between 30 and 45% of youth in the Great Rivers Region reported ever having sexual intercourse.
+Many of the high risk sexual behaviors reported by high school students on the YRBS have decreased significantly since 1993; however, a significant percentage of students are still engaging in risky sexual behaviors.
+Between 30-45% of youth in the Great Rivers Region reported ever having sexual intercourse.

-The percent of youth in our area reporting that they considered a suicide attempt in the past twelve months ranged from about 7% to as high as 17%.
+The percent of youth in our area reporting that they considered a suicide attempt in the past 12 months ranged from about 7% to as high as 17%.
 Females are more likely to report this than males.
 Students reporting they feel less connected to their school are also more likely to report considering suicide.